P. Meerakutty: Literary works

 Meerakutty's literary works falls under the categories of Literary Criticism, History of Literature, Grammar, History, biography, Children's Literature and Translation.
 His views on Sabarimala Ayyappan and Onam are controversial.

 Committee organization

 Meerakutty served as General Council Member of the Kerala Sahitya Akademi during the period 2011–2014.
 He was one of the founders of Kadhasamithy at Muvattupuzha.
 He also served as the Kollam District President of Purogamana Kala Sahitya Sangham (Progressive Arts & Literary Organisation) an Association for Art and Letters, also known as the PuKaSa, an organization of artists, writers and art and literature enthusiasts based in Kerala.
-He was also State committee member of All Kerala Private School Teachers Association (AKPCTA) and Association of Sixty Opted College Teachers.
+He was also State committee member of the All Kerala Private School Teachers Association (AKPCTA) and an Association of Sixty Opted College Teachers.

 Personal life

 He married K.Suleikha Beevi in the year 1960.
 He has four children, Dr. Shiney Ali, Dr. Rejula Rabi, M.Shairaj IRS and Dr. Lajni Shafeeq.